tangopsd/employee-retention-pipeline/README.md

 # Predictive Employee Retention Pipeline

 A binary classification pipeline that predicts which employees are likely to leave a company, built on 15,000 HR records.
-Compares three model families and finds that tree based models outperform Logistic Regression for this problem, catching **94%+ of at-risk employees** versus 26% for the linear baseline.
+The project compares three model families and finds that tree based models outperform Logistic Regression for this problem, catching **94%+ of at-risk employees** versus 26% for the linear baseline.